-Students in the American Indian Higher Education Consortium Club were upset with Haskell’s Administration.
+Students in the American Indian Higher Education Consortium Club were upset with Haskell Indian Nations Univeristy (HINU) Administration.
 This club’s focus is “to prepare Haskell students to participate and or compete in American Indian Higher Education Consortium’s Annual Student Conference”.
-The club’s order of operations includes eligibility and requirements for attending AIHEC.
-Years prior, AIHEC Club sponsors selected active club members to take to AIHEC conferences; the club perceived that this year Haskell’s administration was removing the club’s ability to self elect participants and was making student selections outside of the club regardless of active club participation.
+The club’s plan of operations includes eligibility and requirements for attending AIHEC.
+Years prior, According to AIHEC Club, sponsors selected active club members to take to AIHEC conferences; the club perceived that this year Haskell’s administration was removing the club’s ability to self elect participants and was making student selections outside of the club regardless of active club participation.

 AIHEC Club members were disappointed.
 Many members who have been active participants and involved in previous semesters and leadership of the club were concerned they would be excluded from the list of approved students.

-A preliminary list of approved student participants was sent out to prospective conference attendants that echoed the concerns of the club; it excluded many active members and included students who were not part of the campus organization.
+An email From HINU was sent out to approved prospective conference attendants, and the recipient list echoed the concerns of the club — it excluded many active members and included students who were not part of the campus organization.

 Concerns from students necessitated further meetings with administration.
-The results of the talks created explicit outlines for student selection.
+According to AIHEC club, the results of the talks created explicit outlines for student selection.
 Students would be required to have a 2.0 cumulative GPA as well as good social standing; considerations would be made for active AIHEC Club members and students at sophomore status or above.

-What was not answered were questions regarding the legitimacy of the Student Government Association approving the sanctioning packet that included AIHEC’s policies alluding to their authority to organize and oversee Haskell student participation at the AIHEC Student Conferences.
-This raises the question of whether the student government has the authority to delegate to a student organization the authority to oversee student interests when funding is provided by the administration who is wanting the most bang for its buck.
+What was not answered were questions regarding the legitimacy of the Student Government Association approving the sanctioning packet that included AIHEC’s policies that alluded to authority to organize and oversee Haskell student participation at the AIHEC Student Conferences.
+This raises the question of whether the student government has the authority to delegate to a student organization to oversee student interests when funding is provided by the administration who is wanting the most bang for its buck.